Zeytinli hellimli kek (olive and halloumi muffins)

 For the dough preparation:

-Finally, carefully fold in the olives and diced halloumi.
+Finally, carefully fold in the diced halloumi, followed by the olives.

-Cover the bowl with the dough completely using a tea tray and a tea towel (or cling film), then place it in a warm place to rise for 30 minutes.
+Cover the bowl completely with a tea tray and a tea towel (or cling film), then place it in a warm spot to rise for 30 minutes.

 Baking: